xquantifyx/Xquantify-MT5-CloudDesk/README.md

 ---

 ## 🩺 Troubleshooting
-- **GPG/Chrome apt errors**: script will auto‑disable the invalid repo on host & container.
+- **GPG/Chrome apt errors**: script will auto-disable the invalid repo on host & container.
 - **noVNC page opens but icon prompts “execute text file?”** → already handled by trusting `.desktop` via `gio`.
 - **Direct GitHub link downloads HTML** → you used a `blob` link.
 Use **raw.githubusercontent.com** or a **Releases** link.